 You can get in touch via the contact form on this web site.
 Contact forms are discussed above.
 If you send a message asking for no personal information to be stored then you will have to send some identifying personal information such as your name and e-mail address so we know who you are.
-That information will be stored until we get a chance to read it and sort your request.

 Right to variation